>> Also see: $100,000 reward for apprehension of Lincoln’s murderer (1865)

-John Wilkes Booth at Ford’s New Theatre
+Actor John Wilkes Booth at Ford’s New Theatre (1863)

 Ford’s New Theatre – The “Marble Heart,” one of the most popular, as it is one of the best of the “sensational” dramas, is announced for a performance tonight, with J Wilkes Booth as Raphael, and Mr Charles Wheatleigh and Harry Pearson in very effective characters.

 Mr Wheatleigh fills on the occasion his original character of Volage, the editor, in which he so famously sustained Miss Laura Keene, when the play was first presented at her theatre, and by his skill and dash added largely to its memorable success.
-It will be put upon the stage, it is promised, in the best style which the ample resources of the establishment will permit, and with nearly all the members of Mr Ford’s delightful company in the cast.

 Tomorrow night, Mr Booth essays the part of Hamlet, and the general curiosity to see him in that noblest ideal of the mimic world is certain to attract another crowded audience.
-The characters of the tragedy have been promisingly distributed.
-Chiefly thus: Hamley to Mr Booth; Laertes, Mr De Vere; Ghost, Mr Wheatleigh; Polonius, Mr Harry Pearson; Grave-digger, Mr Fawcett, etc.

-Newspaper notices from 1863
+J Wilkes Booth’s newspaper notices from 1863

 Daily National Republican (Washington DC) – November 09, 1863: